elastic/enterprise-search-microsoft-outlook-connector/README.md

 ### Gather Microsoft Outlook details

-It is necessary to identify whether you are using Microsoft _Exchange_ Outlook or Microsoft _Office365_ Outlook and configure the parameter `connector_platform_type`.
-You'll need to gather different details based on this.
+First identify whether you are using Microsoft _Exchange_ Outlook or Microsoft _Office365_ Outlook, and configure the parameter `connector_platform_type`.
+You'll need to gather different details based depending on which service you are using.

 For Microsoft _Exchange_ Outlook, collect the following information: